Mazagu/util/Java/101_api_crud/Setting_Up_the_Java_Spring_Boot.md

-# Setting Up the Java API with Docker and Maven (Spring Boot)
+# Setting Up the Java Spring Boot API with Docker and Maven

 In this guide, we will set up a simple Spring Boot Java API with Maven, Docker, and MySQL as a backend.
 The guide will help you configure the project, build it with Maven, and run it in a Docker container.